SSHOC/dataverse-lrs/README.md

 # dataverse-lrs

-### Integrating Dataverse with Language Resource Switchboard.
+### Integrating Dataverse with the Language Resource Switchboard.

 This repository contains a collection of files that are built according to the [Dataverse external tools interface](https://guides.dataverse.org/en/latest/admin/external-tools.html) in order to make the Clarin [Language Resource Switchboard](https://switchboard.clarin.eu) available through the external tools button on Dataset pages (left).
 Some of these files also implements data previewer apps for embedded display on Datafile pages (right), these previewers are based on those originally developed by the  [Qualitative Data Repository](https://qdr.syr.edu).